Unstructured play is vital for kids, so we need to stop entertaining them

 It was free and unplanned and spontaneous and, more often than not, something that took place outside.
 My 18-month younger sister and me – along with all our friends on the street – climbed trees and rode bikes and had snowball fights.
 We put up tents in the garden, had picnics behind my great grandfathers barn, fought, made up, invented new games and, really, just played like children in a non-tech-obsessed world once did.

 These days, play has become a lot more structured.
-As parents, we organize playdates, fill timetables with activities and classes and even, in the spirit of helicopter parenting, tend to interfere when our children play with other children, breaking up disagreements, meddling – no letting them figure things out for themselves and moving on.
+As parents, we organise play dates, fill timetables with activities and classes and even, in the spirit of helicopter parenting, tend to interfere when our children play with other children, breaking up disagreements, meddling – not letting them figure things out for themselves and moving on.

 However, more and more experts are pointing out that free, unstructured play is extremely important to children.
 And that, as parents, we need to get better at facilitating it.

-In fact, free play, play that is devoid of parental interuption and rules, is critically important for the development of children’s bodies and brains in so many ways:
+In fact, free play, play that is devoid of parental interruption and rules, is critically important for the development of children’s bodies and brains in so many ways: